homehero

 Lets try that reset again

-It was Churchill who supposedly said 'never let a good crisis go to waste' - and today's resignation of the Deputy Prime Minister, Angela Rayner, after a damning report from the Standards Commissioner over her tax affairs is certainly a huge crisis.
+'Never let a good crisis go to waste' - and the resignation of the Deputy Prime Minister, Angela Rayner is certainly a huge crisis.

 Read More